tray-labs/oracle-storage/README.md

 ]
 ```

-* Define env variables to connect to OracleStorage
+* Define in the .env files the following variables to connect to OracleStorage

 ```ini
 ORACLE_STORAGE_USERNAME=your@email.com